 Turmeric Uses in the Garden

-Turmeric is a super food for us, but ants and other pests hate it and avoid totter around it.
-To repel pests, especially the ants– simply sprinkle turmeric powder around the base of the plant and on leaves or anywhere near the ant traces.
-Must remember, when using organic products, persistence is the key.
+Turmeric is a superfood for us, but ants and other pests hate it.
+To repel pests, especially the ants, sprinkle some turmeric powder around the plant base and leaves.
+Just remember, when using organic products, persistence is the key.

 2. Heal Wounds

-If you ever got hurt and it’s bleeding you can place a thick paste made of turmeric powder and water over there.
-Same for plants, got a wound on a tree or shrub due to pruning, use turmeric.
-Either apply a thick paste or sprinkle turmeric powder on the wound for a natural and safe healing.
+If you ever got hurt while gardening, either apply a thick paste or sprinkle turmeric powder on the wound for natural and safe healing.
 The turmeric powder will prevent any bacterial or fungal disease.
-It also helps accelerate the plant’s natural healing process.

 4. Treat Bug Bites

-Organic is best!
 Got bitten by a bug when working in the garden?
 Add some water to 2 teaspoon turmeric powder and apply it directly to the bite.
-Turmeric gets absorbed into the skin quickly and reduces the itchiness and cures the inflammation.
+Turmeric gets absorbed into the skin quickly and reduces itchiness, and cures inflammation.